 - Same if all you want are leads, and your page is a form geared to capture names, addresses and phone numbers – and that’s it.
 In that case, it’s more important to focus on direct response rather than SEO.

 - Finally, if your content is behind a password-protected firewall that the search engines can’t access (such as a membership site) writing for search engines is useless.
 In this case, consider writing abstracts that are keyphrase-rich and spiderable (that is, they appear in the “free” area of your site.)
 That way, folks can see what great content you offer for a fee – and will be more inclined to sign up.

 The good news is – writing for search engines can snag you some social media love, too.
 A hot keyphrase-rich article can generate scads of incoming links.
 It can be commented upon in blogs and forums.
 It can have a life outside your Website.

 What say you?
-Are there any other times when “writing for search engines” is less than appropriate?
+Are there any other times when “writing for SEO/Google” is less than appropriate?

 There is a definite balance between making the content for a site SEO rich by user friendly.
 I think the tips on making the content clear and concise is a great tip on how to combine the two.

 Thank you!
 You’re so right – there is a balance between the two.
 Doing everything for the engines may seem like the best course of action – but conversions will definitely suffer.

 As a copywriter, how much extra can you command when writing SEO web pages for a client, compared to writing text for a printed brochure?

 Your answer: it depends.
 By definition, there is certainly more work involved (keyphrase research, creating Titles and descriptions.)
 Plus, SEO copywriting provides the client a LOT of value – that is, if you *aren’t* writing for search engines, the page may not even be found in the engines.